Heart Attack vs Heartburn: How to Tell the Difference

 Proton pump inhibitors (PPIs)

 For frequent or persistent heartburn, proton pump inhibitors (PPIs) such as omeprazole or lansoprazole are the most effective treatment.
 They significantly reduce the amount of acid the stomach produces, allowing the oesophagus to heal and preventing further damage.
-Learn more in our complete guide to proton pump inhibitors.
+Learn how PPIs work in our guide: What Is a Proton Pump Inhibitor?
+For dosing, side effects, and long-term use, see the complete PPI guide.

 Omeprazole